igarashimidori/igarashimidori/README.md

 ---
 - 🌱A Geomatics Engineering graduate Student.
 - 🔭Research in:Atmospheric LIDAR & Remote sensing of satellite & Aerosol optical and physical properties & Radiative Transfer
-- 📫 How to Reach Me: chuwen@stu.ouc.edu.cn
+- 📫 How to Reach Me: chuwen306@outlook.com
 - 🍒Pronouns: She/Her
 ---